Spain, Morocco turn focus to young migrants stuck at border - WTMJ

 Spain says that more than 8,000 people crossed into Spanish territory in 48 hours, although at least 5,700 had either been expelled in bulk pushbacks criticized by rights groups.
 Many of those who crossed also returned voluntarily after finding no shelter in Ceuta or possibilities to continue onto the European mainland across the Strait of Gibraltar.

 Mosa’ab Elshamy reported from Fnideq, Morocco.
-AP journalists Bernat Armangué in Ceuta, and Aritz Parra in Madrid, contributed to this report.
+Tarek Ananou and Bernat Armangué in Ceuta, Aritz Parra in Madrid, and Joseph Wilson in Barcelona, contributed to this report.

 Follow AP’s global migration coverage at https://apnews.com/hub/migration